XLI-2020/TFP/README.md

 ....

 ```
-The performance results are stored in the folder: ./exp_results/.
-For other method-specific parameters (e.g., K value for KNN), they are tuned to a proper value.
+The performance results are stored in the default folder: ./exp_results/.
+For method-specific parameters (e.g., K value for KNN), they are already tuned properly.
+However, they can be changed as well from the script entrance if needs arise.

 ***Close the sensor data stream***:
 ```
 cd kafka;
-docker compose down;
+docker compose down; # close Kafka engine
 ```